-Black money is defined as assets or resources that have neither been reported to the public authorities at the time of their generation nor disclosed at any point of time during their possession.
-This would include money earned from crime such as drug trafficking, smuggling, arms trafficking, sexual exploitation and prostitution etc, corruption and commercial tax evasion such as underreporting revenues and inflating expenses (Ministry of Finance, Government of India, report 'White Paper on Black Money', 2012).
+Black money is defined as assets or resources which have neither been reported to the public authorities at the time of their generation nor disclosed at any point of time during their possession.
+It includes money earned from crime such as drug trafficking, smuggling, arms trafficking, sexual exploitation and prostitution etc. corruption and commercial tax evasion such as under reporting revenues and inflating expenses (Ministry of Finance, Government of India, report 'White Paper on Black Money', 2012).
 In India, Black money refers to funds earned on the black market, on which income and other taxes have not been paid (Chopra, 2010).
-The first source of earning black money includes those activities which are not permitted by the law, such as crime, drug trade, terrorism, corruption and all of which are not legal in India.
-The second, more probable source is that the black money may have been generated through a lawful activity but accumulated by failing to declare income and pay taxes.
+The first source of black money includes activities which are not permitted by the law, such as crime, drug trade, terrorism, corruption and all of which are not legal in India.
+The second source of black money are those which may have been generated through a lawful activity but accumulated by failing to declare income and pay taxes.
 Some of this black money ends up in illicit financial flows across international borders, such as deposits in Swiss accounts (Sarkar, 2010).

-Although the focus of the black money debate in the country has been mainly on corrupt money, according to a report on black money by the Central Board of Direct Taxes, Measures to Tackle Black Money in India and Abroad, the main method for generation of black money in India is through commercial tax evasion by underreporting revenues and inflating expenses adopted by a range of business entities.
-While estimating the scale of illicit or black economy in the country is difficult, some attempts have been made to measure this globally.
-According to Global Financial Integrity (GFI), a Washington DC based organisation, from 2002 to 2011, developing countries lost US\$ 5.9 trillion to illicit outflows.
-China leads the list with a loss of US\$ 1.08 trillion from 2002 to 2011.
-India was the fifth largest country with cumulative outflows worth US\$ 343.9 billion from 2002 to 2011, which they claim is a conservative estimate.
-GFI estimates that for every \$1 that poor nations receive in foreign aid, \$10 in illicit money flows offshore.
-But there is no data or analysis on how much of the black money is round tripped and comes back into the country.
+According to a report on black money by the Central Board of Direct Taxes, the focus of the black money in India has been mainly on corrupt money.
+The main method for generation of black money in India is through commercial tax evasion by under reporting revenues and inflating expenses adopted by a range of business entities.
+The estimation of the scale of illicit or black economy in the country is extremely difficult.
+Some attempts have been made to measure approximate black money globally.
+According to Global Financial Integrity (GFI), developing countries lost US\$ 5.9 trillion to illicit outflows from 2002 to 2011.
+The highest populated country, China leads the list with a loss of US\$ 1.08 trillion from 2002 to 2011.
+India was the fifth largest country with cumulative outflows worth US\$ 343.9 billion from 2002 to 2011.
+Global Financial Integrity (GFI) also estimates that for every \$1 that poor nations receive in foreign aid, \$10 in illicit money flows offshore.
 The total amount of black money deposited in foreign banks by Indians is unknown.
 Some reports claim a total exceeding US\$1.4 trillion are stashed in Switzerland.
-Indians have \$500 billion of illegal funds in foreign tax havens, more than any other country(CBI, Feb,2012).
+Indians have \$500 billion of illegal funds in foreign tax havens, more than any other country( CBI, Feb.2012).